College Course Descriptions

 20250.
 Introduction to Statistical Concepts and Methods.
 Statistical techniques offer psychologists a way to build scientific theories from observations we make in the laboratory or in the world at large.
 As such, the ability to apply and interpret statistics in psychological research represents a foundational and necessary skill.
 This course will survey statistical techniques commonly used in psychological research.
 Attention will be given to both descriptive and inferential statistical methodology.
 It is recommended that students complete MATH 13100 and MATH 13200 (or higher) before taking this course.
 S. Heald, Winter.

 20400.
 Cognitive Psychology.
 Viewing the brain globally as an information processing or computational system has revolutionized the study and understanding of intelligence.
 This course introduces the theory, methods, and empirical results that underlie this approach to psychology.
 Topics include categorization, attention, memory, knowledge, language, and thought.
-M. Rosenberg, Spring.
+M. Berman, Spring.